chzerv/ansible-role-samba/README.md

 samba_apply_cve_2017_7494_mitigations: true
 ```

-> Whether to apply a workaround for [CVE-2017-7494](https://nvd.nist.gov/vuln/detail/CVE-2017-7494).
-If SELinux is enabled, there is no need for it.
-Otherwise, the `nt pipe support = no` option is used, which breaks browsing shares from Windows.
+> Apply workaround for [CVE-2017-7494](https://nvd.nist.gov/vuln/detail/CVE-2017-7494) when using Samba version >= 3.5 and before 4.6.4, 4.5.10 and 4.4.14.
+The workaround sets the `nt pipe support = no` option, which is known to break browsing shares from Windows.
+Note that if SELinux is enabled, there is no need for it

 ``` yaml
 samba_hosts_allow: []